h2oai/h2o-2/h2o-docs/source/userguide/model.rst

 =====

-For detailed information on the specifications of each model, please see :ref:`Data_Science`.
-Tutorials for each algorithm, and model specification through R, are available in the `Tutorial Documentation <http://docs.h2o.ai/tutorial/top.html>`_.
+For detailed information on the specifications of each model, refer to :ref:`Data_Science`.
+Tutorials for each algorithm and model specifications through R are available in the `Tutorial Documentation <http://docs.h2o.ai/tutorial/top.html>`_.

 Specify a model by making a selection from the list of algorithms at the top of the **Inspect** page when data are parsed or by selecting the appropriate model from the drop-down **Model** menu.